 But I digress.
 I do that often, don’t I?
 Anyways, what I was saying was that there are a lot of places on this big beautiful planet of ours to see.
 And although I’ve not been to all of them; I have been to some.
 And I love writing about those places.

 And have you ever wondered about what food or drink you must try in a particular city?
-Well, my friends and I have a few options for you.
-Here are street food you must eat in Europe, street food in India, desserts and dinners in different cultures, and but naturally what to drink in different cities.
+Well, my friends and I have a few options for you, from what to eat in Spain or where to eat in Paris to what to drink in different cities.
 You can’t leave a city without trying their most prized local liquors and foodie flavours can you?

-Of course there’s a lot more to discover, like the most beautiful churches in Europe and other amazing churches in the world, and more.
-But we’ll leave you to discover that on your own.
+Of course there’s a lot more to discover, but we’ll leave you to discover that on your own.
 Just leaf through the blog and read what you like.
 And don’t forget to leave a comment.
 I love reading reader’s comments.

 Or find posts by location!